 By the time you read this, I expect to be shivering under a pile of blankets and sipping chicken noodle soup with a fever, chills, aches and a sore arm to boot.
 Happy Second Bill Gates’ Microchip Installation Day to me!
 I intend to celebrate in two weeks by running around and licking every doorknob I can find.

-I’m extremely fortunate to have the vaccine and grateful to everyone who made it happen, starting with the scientists in the lab and all the way through to the pharmacist who put it in my arm.
+I’m extremely fortunate to have the COVID-19 vaccine and grateful to everyone who made it happen, starting with the scientists in the lab and all the way through to the pharmacist who put it in my arm.
 Now, I’m paying it forward.

 From becoming a juvenile delinquent and breaking your lease to traveling for free and pulling off epic practical jokes, I’ve scoured the oracles of old, otherwise known as historical newspapers, to bring you only the most ridiculous advice for every situation.
 Now, Second Glance History is here to help you figure out how NOT to get vaccinated.

 Without further ado, shots!
 Shots!
 Shots!
 Sorry, not the fun kind.
 I’m showing my age, and if you remember that song, so are you.
 But give me a break, I’m probably also fighting through some brain fog today.

 It seems that the editor of the anti-vaccination journal of Montreal, having occasion to leave that city by rail, was quarantined for inspection; not wishing to be delayed, he submitted after some objection to be examined, when it was discovered that he had two finely developed pustules of vaccination on his arm, about seven days old!